neil-edelman/boxes/readme.md

  * Parameter: _replace_
    If specified, gets called on collision and only replaces it if the function returns true\.
 If null, doesn't do any replacement on collision\.
  * Return:
    Any ejected element or null\.
+On collision, if `replace` returns false or `replace` is null, returns `element` and leaves the other element in the set\.
  * Exceptional return: realloc, ERANGE
    There was an error with a re\-sizing\.
 Calling [&lt;E&gt;SetReserve](#user-content-fn-33c00814) before ensures that this does not happen\.
  * Order: